Vectorspace000/SudokuSolver/README.md

   click the buttons to apply any of the individual solution methods provided, and update the grid accordingly:
     methods:
       set values based on possibilities
-      or remove poossibilities based on logic patterns.
+      or remove possibilities based on logic patterns.
     Each method button has a tooltip describing it When a value is added, it is initially red to indicate just changed, and semitransparent so the underlying possibilities can be seen.
 On the next operation onwards it is the standard black on white
     When a possibility is removed, it is initially red and struck through to indicate just removed.
 On the next operation onwards it is the standard black on white